 We work with Local Authorities across England and Wales to identify children who are looked-after or identified as being ‘in-need’ who might benefit from the opportunities of a boarding school education, to broker placements in schools best placed to meet their academic, social and pastoral needs, and prepare and support them to thrive throughout their bursary placements.

-Our work is in part funded by the Department for Education to provide expertise to help Local Authorities to meet their statutory duty to consider boarding placements for looked-after children (Source: Promoting the Education of Looked After Children, Department for Education, July 2014); building on the Boarding Schools Partnership – an initiative that was launched by DfE Ministers in 2017 and responsibility for which was passed to the Royal National Children's SpringBoard Foundation in 2020.
+Our work is part-funded by the Department for Education to provide expertise to help Local Authorities to meet their statutory duty to consider boarding placements for looked-after children (Source: Promoting the Education of Looked After Children, Department for Education, July 2014); building on the Boarding Schools Partnership – an initiative that was launched by DfE Ministers in 2017 and responsibility for which was passed to the Royal National Children's SpringBoard Foundation in 2020.

 When boarding may be appropriate